-Here, our experts break down common and serious side effects, and offer tips to relieve discomfort and your treatment as easy as possible.
+Here, our experts break down common and serious side effects, and offer tips to relieve discomfort and make your treatment as easy as possible.

 Common Mounjaro side effects

-You could also experience fatigue, or reactions at the injection site.
 It’s important that you monitor any side effects and consult your clinical team if they continue or become worse.

 Who shouldn’t use Mounjaro?